The Compact X and Z and their Invisible Molecular Partners: Conclusions and outlook

 \section{Conclusions and outlook}

-Based on previous work~\cite{Bignamini:2009sk, Artoisenet:2009wk, Esposito:2013ada, Esposito:2015fsa, Esposito:2020ywk}, we postulate that at collider experiments, particularly in prompt hadron collisions and $B$ decays, only compact tetraquarks are formed.

-The $X(3872)$ is interpreted as a mixed state containing a compact isosinglet tetraquark, which we designate as $X_S$, and a neutral component of an isotriplet of molecular states $D\bar D^*$ that we designate as $X_T$.
+Based on previous work~\cite{Bignamini:2009sk, Artoisenet:2009wk, Esposito:2013ada, Esposito:2015fsa, Esposito:2020ywk}, we postulate that at collider experiments, particularly in prompt hadron collisions and $B$ decays, only compact tetraquarks are formed.~\footnote{In Refs.~\cite{Germani:2025mos,Brambilla:2024thx} the state of the compact tetraquark is taken to be $|(c\bar{c})_{8_c}(q\bar{q})_{8_c}\rangle_{1_c}$.
+Using a Born-Oppenheimer framework, Ref.~\cite{Brambilla:2026ujo}, argues that the production of the $X(3872)$ proceeds from a color-octet $c\bar{c}$ core.} The $X(3872)$ is interpreted as a mixed state containing a compact isosinglet tetraquark, which we designate as $X_S$, and a neutral component of an isotriplet of molecular states $D\bar D^*$ that we designate as $X_T$.
 Our postulate is then that the production via hadronization of the $X_T$ and its charged counterparts is highly suppressed in prompt collisions and $B$ decays.
-However, $X_T$ can still mix with the compact $X_S$, whose yield is very high.
+However, it still can mix with the compact $X_S$, whose yield is very high.
 It is this mixing that generates the isospin violations observed in $X(3872)$ decays.
 The mixing arises from virtual contributions of $DD^*$ pairs to the self energy, and breaks isospin via the neutral mass difference between the neutral and charged pairs.
 The coupling of $X_T$ to the $DD^*$ pairs can be estimated using the Landau coupling~\cite{landau} of a molecular state to its components.
 We have shown that this model is quantitatively viable and self-consistent.

-The $Z(3900)$ ($T_{c\bar c 1}(3900)$) resonance, is observed to form a triplet of states, $Z^{\pm,0}$, with opposite charge conjugation to that of the $X(3872)$.
+The $Z(3900)$ ($T_{c\bar c 1}(3900)$) resonance resonance, is observed to form a triplet of states, $Z^{\pm,0}$, with opposite charge conjugation to that of the $X(3872)$.
 In our interpretation, these states, found slightly above threshold, are all compact tetraquarks.
 A neutral isosinglet partner, $Z_S$, of molecular nature, might also contribute to the $Z_T$ decay in the mixing amplitude, although we observe that it might not be allowed at all.
 We would have then two mirror multiplets: $(X_S, X_T)$, (compact, molecular), and $(Z_T, Z_S)$, (compact, molecular).
 In either case we predict no substantial isospin violations in $Z^0(3900)$ decays.

 Thus, the model presented solves at the same time the problem of isospin violations in $X$ and $Z$ decays, and gives a picture of the spectroscopy of states, namely, the absence of charged partners of the $X$ and absence of the neutral particles doubling, for both $X$ and $Z$.